 Q: I want to pay off my credit card bill this year but to do this I won't have any money left over to start contributing to an RRSP.
 Is this a good strategy?

 A: While it always makes sense to pay off high-interest credit-card debt, there are advantages to taking a balanced approach.
 As an example, if your goal was to pay off a credit-card bill of $3,500 (with an annual interest rate of 19 per cent) in one year, you would need to pay about $325 a month to do it.

 Q: I'm not working and my employment insurance just ran out.
 Can I withdraw money from my RRSP until I get back to work?

-A: You can access money in your RRSP as long as the funds are not "locked in."
+A: You can access money in your RRSP as long as the funds are not "locked in" (although in some provinces you can unlock RRSPs for certain financial hard reasons).
 There are strict rules about accessing locked-in funds.
 Your banker or financial adviser can provide you with more information.

 Q: I've received another email for sunny vacation specials that look like a great deal.
 My friend and I are considering taking a week and going, but are these deals too good to be true?

 A: During the long, dark days of winter, any mention of sunshine is welcome.
 The vacation offers that come by email or fax are meant to tempt you with the low cost of a basic flight and hotel.
 You're wise to take a look at these offers carefully and make sure the company offering the vacations is properly licensed, well established and has a good reputation.
 Before you say yes, consider all of the costs you're likely to incur:

 Q: We collect points on our credit card to help pay for our vacation costs but sometimes it can be hard to use them.
 I wonder if using points is actually a good deal.

 A: Credit cards that earn rewards can be a friend for one, but another's greatest foe.
 It boils down to how you use credit and manage your household spending.